Ruby Engagement Rings

 With diamonds, all 4 of the Cs need to be taken into account in roughly equal measure when you’re choosing a rock.
 But with a ruby, there is one C that rules them all – color.
 So I should probably start with that one

 With rubies, the intensity of the red is the main factor that affects how desirable it is and therefore how much it is going to cost.
 A good ruby is an intense, rich crimson, without being too light or dark.
 The slightly morbid phrase that is often used to describe the ideal color is ‘pigeon’s blood’.
-Just in case you don’t have any flying rats nearby to check the color of their blood, I’ve included a handy color grading diagram on the right.
+Just in case you don’t have any pigeons nearby to check the color of their blood, I’ve included a handy color grading diagram below.
 The colour grading goes from A to AA to AAA to Gem, with Gem being the best.

 Towards the top left of the chart you can see some very light rubies, and these lighter stones are sometimes called ‘pink sapphires’ as the line between the a light ruby and a pink sapphire is unclear.
 In fact there’s an old jeweller’s joke: “Whether it’s a ruby or a pink sapphire depends on whether you’re the buyer or the seller.”